Traditional Thai massage: History

-Thai massage, like Thai traditional medicine (TTM), is a combination of influences from Indian and Southeast Asian traditions of medicine, and the art as it is practiced today is likely to be the product of a 19th-century synthesis of various healing traditions from all over the kingdom.
-Historically, during the Sukhothai period, there was an evidence of Thai massage in the stone inscription at Wat Pa Mamuang, which mentioned the use of massage for treating illnesses.
-Moreover, in the Ayutthaya period, the department of traditional massage was established, and medical practitioners were categorized according to their specific expertise.
+Thai massage, like Thai traditional medicine (TTM), is a combination of influences from Indian and Southeast Asian traditions of medicine, and the art as it is practiced today is likely to be the product of a 19th-century synthesis of various ancient healing traditions from all over the kingdom.

-The spirit intermediary of traditional Thai massage and Thai medicine is Jīvaka (ชีวกโกมารภัจจ์ Jīvaka Komarabhācca), who is said in the Pāli Buddhist canon to have been the Buddha's physician over 2,500 years ago.
-He was recorded in ancient documents as having extraordinary medical skills, for his knowledge of herbal medicine, and for having treated important people of his day, including the Buddha himself.
+The spirit intermediary of traditional Thai massage and Thai medicine is Jīvaka (Thai: ชีวกโกมารภัจจ์, Jīvaka Komarabhācca), who is said in the Pali Buddhist canon to have been the personal physician of the Buddha and the Indian King Bimbisāra over 2,500 years ago.
+He was recorded in ancient documents as having extraordinary medical skills, for his knowledge of herbal medicine, and for having treated important people of his day, including the Buddha and the royal court himself.

+Sukhothai Period

+The oldest historical evidence of massage in Thailand is a stone inscription from the Sukhothai period, discovered at Wat Pa Mamuang in the Sukhothai Historical Park, dating to the reign of King Ramkhamhaeng and King Maha Thammaracha I. The inscription depicts the cultivation of medicinal herbs, the preparation of herbal medicines, and treatment through massage.